marksherriff/uvacs-advising/bacs/integration_electives.md

 * STAT 3110: Foundations of Statistics
 * STAT 3280, Data Visualization and Management
 * STAT 4559 from Fall 2020, Statistical Text Analysis
+* WGS 3415	Sex and Resistance on the Internet
 * Research coursework or independent study in a College department where computing is applied to that area, as long as this course receives a letter grade.

 ### Already determined NOT to be eligible: